-IG report: Former congressman attempted to “coerce” relationship with employee
+Mel Watt attempted to ‘coerce’ relationship with employee while FHFA director, IG report says

-Former congressman Mel Watt misused his position when he was director of the Federal Housing Finance Agency by trying to “coerce or induce” a relationship with a female employee seeking a promotion, according to a previously unreleased Inspector General’s report.
+Former congressman Mel Watt misused his position as director of the Federal Housing Finance Agency by attempting to “coerce or induce” a relationship with a female employee seeking a promotion, according to a previously unreleased inspector general’s report.

-The Inspector General’s investigation was completed in late November and sent to the White House, but President Trump took no action against Watt.
+The inspector general’s investigation was completed in late November and sent to the White House, but President Trump took no action against Watt.
 He retired at the end of his term in January and Trump has nominated a replacement.
-The report of the IG investigation, released to The Washington Post after a Freedom of Information Act request, has not previously been disclosed to the public.
+The results of the IG investigation, released to The Washington Post after a Freedom of Information Act request, have not been previously disclosed.

-The report found that Watt implied he could use his position as head of a powerful financial regulator to help Simone Grimes obtain an executive position.
-He was also not “candid” with investigators and attempted to explain away his conversations with Grimes, some of which were recorded, as jokes or part of his attempts to mentor her, according to the report.
+Watt implied he could use his position as head of a powerful financial regulator to help Simone Grimes obtain an executive position, the report found.
+He was also not “candid” with investigators and attempted to explain away his conversations with Grimes, some of which were recorded, as jokes or part of an attempt to mentor her, according to the report.

-Investigators were not convinced and accused him of two counts of misconduct.
+Investigators were not convinced by Watt’s explanations and accused him of two counts of misconduct.
 “We find that there are no circumstances under which it would be appropriate for the head of FHFA to induce a subordinate female employee to meet with him alone, in his apartment, for a conversation in which he professes his attraction for that employee and holds out opportunities for the employee to serve in specific executive positions over which he exercises total control,” the report says.

-Watt, a Democrat, spent 21 years in Congress before taking over leadership of FHFA under President Obama.
+Watt, a Democrat, spent 21 years in Congress before taking over leadership of FHFA under President Barack Obama.
 The agency oversees two housing giants, Fannie Mae and Freddie Mac.

 [Government report details sexual harassment allegations against Mel Watt]

-Watt couldn’t be immediately be reached for comment.
+Watt and his attorney couldn’t be immediately be reached for comment.

-Watt has denied the allegations and told investigators that “this is in a sense a wake up call, it’s a depressing wake up call,” particularly since men at the agency had stayed at his home in Charlotte and maintained a closer with him than Grimes.
-“In my view, it’s time for me to ride off into the sunset because the standards have become so confused that it’s difficult to operate in them," he said, according to a transcript of his interview with investigators.
+Watt has denied the allegations and told investigators that “this is in a sense a wake up call, it’s a depressing wake up call,” particularly since men at the agency had stayed at his home in Charlotte and maintained a closer relationship with him than Grimes.
+“In my view, it’s time for me to ride off into the sunset because the standards have become so confused that it’s difficult to operate in them,” he said, according to a transcript of his interview with investigators.

-Grimes said in an emailed statement to the Post that she satisfied with the results of the IG report.
-“Standing up for myself against the Director of a Federal Agency of the US Government has not been an easy thing to do,” Grimes said.
+Grimes said in an emailed statement to The Post that she was satisfied with the results of the IG report.
+“Standing up for myself ... has not been an easy thing to do,” Grimes said.
 “I hope all of this will make future complaints against high powered officials easier for the next employee (male or female) that finds themselves in a similar position.”

 Grimes dismissed Watt’s explanation that he was attempting to mentor her as “clearly false.”

-Employees should not "have to tell their boss more than once that they do not want a relationship with them other than professional, should not have to hear persistent references attraction to their physical appearances, or be made to meet in compromising locations to discuss receiving equal pay owed under the law,” she said.
+Employees should not “have to tell their boss more than once that they do not want a relationship with them other than professional, should not have to hear persistent references of attraction to their physical appearances, or be made to meet in compromising locations to discuss receiving equal pay owed under the law,” she said.

 Grimes, 44, filed a federal complaint last year, alleging that Watt blocked her from receiving a promised raise and promotion when she rejected his advances.
 Over more than two years, Watt repeatedly asked Grimes to meet him outside the office, including inviting her to his vacation home in North Carolina, restaurants, the jazz club Blues Alley and his home, she has said.